Visiting the best zoo in England is a great idea for day out.

 Most of the animals in Whipsnade Zoo are considered to be endangered species.
 At Whipsnade you can watch a herd of elephants moving freely and having fun.
 Some of the main wildlife animals in this zoo are lions and lemurs.
 There’s also a mesmerising butterfly house there too.

-4. The Bristol Zoo
+4. The Bristol Zoo, Bristol

 Bristol Zoo is not as large as the other zoos, covering just 12 acres.
 But what a beautiful 12 acres it is.

 There are around 7000 animals here, from 450 individual species.
 There are about 50 species of incredible mammal collection, including red pandas, gorillas, and Asiatic lions.
+Bristol Zoo makes for a strong contender for best city zoo in England for sure!

 The zoo consists of a reptile house, an insect house, an aquarium, and a large enclosure for penguins and seals on the outside of the aquarium.
 You’ll also find a range of spiders and gibbons too.